CPCB to deploy 50 teams in Delhi, NCR for strict vigil to curb pollution

 There are concerns that there could be more transmission of the virus in winter months and people have been urged to follow COVID-appropriate behaviour.

-The air quality in Delhi was in "poor" category at several places on Wednesday.
+The air quality in Delhi was between moderate and "poor" category at several places on Wednesday.

 An AQI between 0 and 50 is considered 'good', 51 and 100 'satisfactory', 101 and 200 'moderate', 201 and 300 'poor', 301 and 400 'very poor', and 401 and 500 'severe'.
 (ANI)